josherich/blog/_posts/2014-09-15-Advanced-chrome-devtool-tricks.md

 tags: [FrontEnd, Chrome]
 ---

-(from the talk Advanced Debugging Techniques with Chrome - @Scale 2014 - Web)
+summary from the talk [Advanced Debugging Techniques with Chrome - @Scale 2014 - Web][http://www.youtube.com/watch?v=B63jNjSVEbQ]

+I'm glad to see that Chrome learned some UX tricks from Sublime and some great IDEs.
+I could imagine that Chrome Devtool would be a Web IDE in the near future, with a great plugin community.
+Everything fancy on Sublime would be available on it.
+Though Atom Editor did a great job on Node.js integration and modular design, there is no reason Chrome team can't catch up and release a Chrome Dev version like Firefox.
+Embedded plugin market like that of Sublime should not be too hard to implement, since plugin via extension is already there.

 1.workspace liveEdit:
      here is the workflow: break on exception -> edit some code and fix bug -> save and recompile, then function get restarted